Kalush, Ukraine: History

+Under the Austrian rule Kalush served as a district centre, but its significance suffered a decline comparing to the previous period.
 In 1912–13 prior to World War I near the city of Kalush an oil rig was built.
-However, instead of oil, the rig ended up extracting a natural gas.
+However, instead of oil, the rig ended up extracting natural gas.
 For a long time the gas was not utilized, but later was used for heating a potassium quarry and boilers in Boryslav and Drohobych.

 In the Second Polish Republic, Kalush/Kalusz was the seat of a county in Stanislawow Voivodeship.
 Its population was 15,000, almost equal proportions of Poles, Ukrainians and Jews.
 Following the 1939 Invasion of Poland, the town was annexed by the Soviet Union.
 Occupied by the Third Reich from 2 July 1941 until 30 July 1944, it returned to the Soviet Union in 1944.
 During World War II the residents of the city witnessed many ethnocides.
 In 1940, the Soviets forced inhabitants of Kalush to leave the town and forcefully moved them to Siberia, many of whom were people of various nationalities: Poles, Ukrainians, and others.
 Then, in late 1941 and 1942, the majority of Kalush's Jewish inhabitants were murdered by the Germans.
 Since the 16th century, a Jewish community had flourished in the city and at times constituted a majority of its population; however, in 1941, while under Nazi control, that community was virtually eliminated.
 Polish Home Army (AK) was active in the town and its area.
 The town itself was captured by the AK in mid-July 1944, during the Operation Tempest.
 In 1945, Polish residents of Kalush were expelled to the Recovered Territories.

 On March 20, 1972, the city of Kalush became a city of regional importance.

 Recently several renovations have taken place of several local temples such as the Temple of All Saints of the Ukrainian Orthodox Church (Kyiv Patriarchate), the Catholic Saint Valentine Church, and the Ukrainian Greek-Catholic Church of Saint Nicholas.
-Kalush residents presented a bust of Taras Shevchenko to Simferopol and erected the first monument to Kobzar on Crimean soil on August 21, 1997.
+Kalush residents presented a bust of Taras Shevchenko to Simferopol and erected the first monument to the Kobzar on Crimean soil on August 21, 1997.
 A monument to Shevchenko was also presented to the city of Novohrodivka, Donetsk region, in honor of the 10th anniversary of Ukraine's independence.

 Until 18 July 2020, Kalush was incorporated as a city of oblast significance and served as the administrative center of Kalush Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six, the city of Kalush was merged into Kalush Raion.